risi-kondor/cnine/python/docs/source/tensors.rst

 Implementation details
 ======================

-`cnine` is designed in a way that allows it to switch between different backend classes for its core data types.
+`cnine` is designed to be able to switch between different backend classes for its core data types.
 The default backend class for real tensors is ``RtensorA`` and for complex tensors is ``CtensorA``.
 ``RtensorA`` stores a tensor of dimensions :math:`d_1\times\ldots\times d_k` as a single contiguous array of :math:`d_1 d_2 \ldots d_k` floating point numbers in row major order.